shaandesai1/sensornetworks/lab2/README.md

 ![](./viconerr.svg)

 The histogram of the postion errors has two distinctive peaks.
 The second peak is caused by the images which were recorded at the robot's intial position.
-The rest of the distribution follows Maxwell-Boltzmann distribution, which shows the expected vector length, given its components are random independent Gaussian variables.
+The rest of the distribution follows Maxwell-Boltzmann distribution, which shows the expected vector length, given its three components are random independent Gaussian variables.

 ### Visual odometry accuracy discussion